What is mathematics?

 Maths is also an ideal joint honours subject, for its teachings can be a foundation for study in computer science, engineering and statistics among others.
 For an undergraduate course, a typical course length would be three years, though this may be four in educational systems such as the United States, or if the course includes a year abroad study or a sandwich work placement.

-What should I study at high school if I want to study architecture?
+What should I study at high school if I want to study mathematics?

 Maths is not a subject to simply fall into, and will be taught on the assumption that students will have a concrete understanding of basic concepts in maths and applied mathematics before beginning a course.